 Drums are an integral part of many musical genres, and have been for centuries.
 They provide the rhythm and sound that drive songs forward, generating excitement in listeners.
 But how loud is a drum?
 This question has been asked by music lovers ever since drums were invented.
-If loud drums are considered a problem or you get noise complaints, there are practical solutions to this, such as using a drum cage as soundproofing to reduce the volume level.
+If loud drums are considered a problem or you get noise complaints(e.g. in a church building), there are practical solutions to this, such as using a drum cage for church as soundproofing to reduce the volume level.
 In this blog post we’ll answer this question and more with the help of some interesting facts about drums!

 Why is it important to know about drum noise levels?

 The short answer is because prolonged exposure to high volume sound waves can cause permanent hearing loss, and can be an occupational safety concern for drummers.

 The human ear is incredibly versatile and can detect sounds across a vast range of frequencies.
 We are able to pick up on the tiniest noise, but we also need to be careful not to listen too closely as this could damage our hearing!

 We hear sound because molecules vibrate around us – these vibrations travel through air until they reach our ear drums where they are detected by tiny cells.
 These cells send signals to the brain which interprets them as sound!